xpack-dev-tools/m4-xpack/README-MAINTAINER.md

 caffeinate xpm run build-develop --config darwin-x64 -C ~/Work/m4-xpack.git
 ```

-The build takes about 22 minutes.
+The build takes a few minutes.

 When functional, push the `xpack-develop` branch to GitHub.